‘He was a one-off’: heartbroken farewell to one of the world’s best puissance horses aged 15 - Horse & Hound

 ‘Family horse’ back to his best to take London puissance in style

-Subscribe to Horse & Hound magazine today – and enjoy unlimited website access all summer long
+Subscribe to Horse & Hound magazine today – and enjoy unlimited website access all year round